AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

   .. index:: --RTS (gnattest)

-:switch:`--RTS={rts-path}`
+:switch:`--RTS={rts-name}`
-  Specifies the default location of the runtime library.
+  Specifies the name of the runtime library the harness should use.
   For restricted profiles, ``gnattest`` takes into account the run-time limitations when generating the harness.

   .. index:: --additional-tests (gnattest)